 For more than 66 years, Wesley Community Centers of Savannah has provided critical services to women, children and families who are homeless and/or low income.
 Numerous programs work together to provide wrap around services that create both short-term and long-term solutions to help people out of poverty.
 These services include Wesley’s Early Childhood Education Center, the Lady Bamford Early Childhood Education Center, the Multi-Cultural Youth Arts Camp and the Women Center. wesleyctrs-savh.org

 The Eliminate Project is a 5-year Kiwanis International program to raise $110 million to eliminate maternal and neo-natal tetanus from more than 36 countries throughout the world.
 This is a devastating disease that is the result of poor birthing practices and dirty surgical instruments.
 A series of three shots given to women in childbearing years (and costing only $1.80) protects them and their future offspring from this disease.
-As of October 16, 2015, $103 million had been raised in cash and pledges; and maternal and neo-natal tetanus has been eliminated from more than 28 of these countries.
+As of September 23, 2016, $110 million had been raised in cash and pledges.
+Maternal and neo-natal tetanus has been eliminated from 40 countries but remains in 19 countries.

 Savannah Early Childhood Foundation, in cooperation with a wide range of public and private sector partners, developed a groundbreaking new model to reach children in high-risk neighborhoods in the first two to three years of life, when science indicates the most critical brain development occurs and individuals learn the fundamental skills to help them succeed in life.
 By offering Parent University‘s Early Learning College to each child’s very first teachers—their parents—SECF helps to empower parents with the skills needed to create a safe, nurturing, language-rich environment for the infants and toddlers in their life.